GEO & AI Search

 If the answer is yes, you have an experience signal problem.
 And that problem is costing you AI citations.

 Here's what most content creators miss: AI engines aren't just evaluating whether your information is accurate.
 They're evaluating whether you have direct, first-hand knowledge of what you're writing about.
-Google added "Experience" to E-A-T in 2022 for exactly this reason.
+Google added "Experience" to E-E-A-T in 2022 for exactly this reason.
 And AI models have only gotten better at detecting it.

 What Is the Experience Signal?